-This issue means the running container is not able to connect to the DSS backend.
-There is many possible reasons, including:
+This issue means that the running container is unable to connect to the DSS backend.
+Some possible reasons for this error include:

 - The container tries to connect to a name that cannot be resolved to an IP address from the container.

 - The network is not routing traffic out of the cluster towards the machine hosting DSS.